skum38/rag_workshop/README.md

-📄 My RAG Chatbot – Brief Overview

-My RAG Chatbot is a document-aware conversational assistant built using Streamlit and LangChain.
-It allows users to upload a PDF and ask questions that are answered strictly from the document content, ensuring accuracy and preventing hallucinations.

-🔍 How it works

-The uploaded PDF is parsed, chunked, and indexed using FAISS vector search.

-User questions are answered using Retrieval-Augmented Generation (RAG), where only the most relevant document sections are used as context.

-The chatbot includes adaptive retrieval, corrective self-checking, and document-only constraints to ensure reliable responses.

-✨ Key Features

-📄 PDF-based Q&A – Answers are grounded in the uploaded document

-💡 Auto-generated suggested questions – Dynamically created from document content

-🧠 Adaptive RAG – Retrieves the most relevant sections per question

-🛡️ Corrective self-check – Flags answers not fully supported by the document

-🔄 Reset & re-upload support – Clean session management

-🧾 Minimal chat history view – Shows the most recent interactions for clarity

-🎯 Use Cases

-Reading and understanding books or articles

-Analyzing policy or technical documents

-Educational content exploration

-Fast knowledge extraction from large PDFs

-🏗️ Tech Stack

-Frontend: Streamlit

-LLMs: OpenAI (GPT-4o-mini)

-Embeddings: Sentence-Transformers (MiniLM)

-Vector Store: FAISS

-Framework: LangChain
+# 📄 My RAG Chatbot – Brief Overview

+My RAG Chatbot is a document-aware conversational assistant built using **Streamlit** and **LangChain**.
+It allows users to upload a PDF and ask questions that are answered **strictly from the document content**, ensuring accuracy and preventing hallucinations.

+---

+## 🔍 How It Works

+- The uploaded PDF is **parsed, chunked, and indexed** using FAISS vector search.
+- User questions are answered using **Retrieval-Augmented Generation (RAG)**, where only the most relevant document sections are used as context.
+- The chatbot combines **adaptive retrieval**, **corrective self-checking**, and **document-only constraints** to ensure reliable and trustworthy responses.

+---

+## ✨ Key Features

+- 📄 **PDF-based Q&A**
+  Answers are fully grounded in the uploaded document.

+- 💡 **Auto-generated Suggested Questions**
+  Questions are dynamically generated from document content only.

+- 🧠 **Adaptive RAG**
+  Retrieves the most relevant document sections for each query.

+- 🛡️ **Corrective Self-Check**
+  Flags answers that are not fully supported by the document.

+- 🔄 **Reset & Re-upload Support**
+  Clean session management for multiple documents.

+- 🧾 **Minimal Chat History View**
+  Displays only the most recent interactions for clarity.

+---

+## 🎯 Use Cases

+- Reading and understanding books or articles
+- Analyzing policy or technical documents
+- Educational content exploration
+- Fast knowledge extraction from large PDFs

+---

+## 🏗️ Tech Stack

+- **Frontend:** Streamlit
+- **LLMs:** OpenAI (GPT-4o-mini)
+- **Embeddings:** Sentence-Transformers (MiniLM)
+- **Vector Store:** FAISS
+- **Framework:** LangChain

+---

+## 📌 Design Philosophy

+- Accuracy over creativity
+- No hallucinated answers
+- Document-first reasoning
+- Simple, clean, and explainable RAG pipeline

+---

+## 📄 License

+This project is intended for learning, experimentation, and demonstrations.
+You are free to extend and customize it for your own use.